Previous Success Circles

 Title: Improving Our YouTube Presentation

 Summary: Jan.
-3-2017 Now that Hangouts On Air are hosted on YouTube makes sense to pay more attention to our presentation there.
+3-2017 Now that Hangouts On Air are hosted on YouTube, it makes sense to pay more attention to our presence there.
 Create a Channel that has a good banner, information about you, links to your website and videos organized into playlists.
-Importance of ensuring the video description has key words.
+Importance of ensuring the video description has keywords.

 New Word Press Plugin (Video Comments Plus) that allows for better engagement before, during and after the Hangout with commenting.